ai4science-amsterdam/ai4science-amsterdam.github.io/pages/ai4smm_home.md

 The multidisciplinary AI4SMM Laboratory bridges the FNWI strengths related to sustainability, AI, and design of smart materials and molecules.
-AI4SMM aims to be a knowledge hub within a green and smart ecosystem that includes the UvA Sustainability Platform, the AI4Science Lab, AMLab, the Computational Soft Matter Lab, the Computational Chemistry Group, but also the  MaterialenNL Platform, Port of Amsterdam, and so forth.
+AI4SMM aims to be a knowledge hub within a green and smart ecosystem that includes the UvA Sustainability Platform, the AI4Science Lab, AMLab, the Data Science Center, the Computational Soft Matter Lab, the Computational Chemistry Group, but also the  MaterialenNL Platform, Port of Amsterdam, Microsoft Research, and so forth.

-Click on the red button to read more about our mission and our aims for scientific research, education, and connecting with academic and industrial partners.
+Read more about our mission and our aims for scientific research, education, and connecting with academic and industrial partners on our "About AI4SMM" page.

 <center> <a class="radius button small" style="margin: auto;"
-href="../ai4smm_rpa/">Learn More></a> </center>
+href="../ai4smm_rpa/">About AI4SMM></a> </center>

 [comment]: Welcome, who are we?
 Link to our mission
 [comment]: New post-docs starting